Azure/azure-cli/.github/ISSUE_TEMPLATE.md

 ### Environment summary

-**Install Method:** How did you install the CLI? (e.g. pip, interactive script, apt-get, Docker, MSI, nightly)
+**Install Method:** How did you install the CLI? (e.g. pip, interactive script, apt-get, Docker, MSI, edge build)
 Answer here:

 **CLI Version:** What version of the CLI and modules are installed?
 (Use `az --version`)